Glen-Ochieng/My-SQL-Course./50 QUESTIONS TEST.md

 create table worker_clone like worker # like makes the table have the same structure including columns and data types insert into worker_clone select * from worker; # values commmand is not needed for a full copy

+#29.
+Fetch interstecting records of two tables.
+select worker.* from worker
+inner join worker_clone
+using (worker_id);

+#30.
+Show all the records from one table that another table does not have
+select worker.* from worker
+left join worker_clone
+using(worker_id)
+where worker_clone.worker_id is NULL; # uses everything from first table and only empty/ non matching entries in second table.
+Since worker_clone is not null then no values from the second table will appear